Sign In Forgot Password

 Due to success of the first Midrash and as part of the new year, JCM is happy to announce Midrash classes at the synagogue.

-Midrash in Action will be a bi-weekly class held on Mondays inviting an open community discussion on urgent questions of meaning, purpose, relationships, mysticism and spirituality through a lens of traditional sources.
+Midrash in Action will be held on Mondays inviting an open community discussion on urgent questions of meaning, purpose, relationships, mysticism and spirituality through a lens of traditional sources.
 The sources are meant to be a springboard for the discussion, and all levels of knowledge and background are welcome.
 For each source - we ask - what does it say?
 What does it mean?
 What interpretations are possible?
 And what does it mean to us?

 What can we learn of our own selves through delving into Torah teachings?
 In this class we will look at some sources that speak of the Torah as a model for creation, creativity, and the road map towards discovering the structure of our own selves, our minds, our bodies, our souls, and how our consciousness mirrors the world around us.
 A link to the sources we will discuss is here.
 Come and listen, join the discussion, make yourself heard, or read in advance and come with your own opinions!